-- 3.2 The Main Contractor is to be instructed by Sodexo/RMPA and CAT will be required to provide a RAMS for their approval prior to the instigation. - 3.3 The Client/ Main Contractor is required to provide any evidence of contamination and services in the areas of work that might require the use of particular PPE (in addition to hard hat, safety boots and vis-jacket as the minimum). - 3.4 For the soft areas plant is required to use toothless bucket under the supervision of the archaeological contractor. - 3.5 The archaeological contractor will then observe the further machine reduction to archaeological levels (if present).
-Significant archaeological deposits will not be removed by machine unless sanctioned by the CBC Archaeological Officer.
+- 3.2 The Main Contractor is to be instructed by Sodexo/RMPA and CAT will be required to provide a RAMS for their approval prior to the instigation (including Covid-9 control measures and working practices in accordance with the latest government guidance). - 3.3 The Client/ Main Contractor is required to provide any evidence of contamination and services in the areas of work that might require the use of particular PPE (in addition to hard hat, safety boots and vis-jacket as the minimum). - 3.4 For any the soft areas (e.g. any cleaning of subsoil beneath the sub-base, if exposed) plant operative are required to use toothless bucket under the supervision of the archaeological contractor. - 3.5 Significant archaeological deposits will not be removed by machine unless sanctioned by the CBC Archaeological Officer.
 In circumstances where vertical stratigraphy is found or where archaeology is vulnerable, the machining will be monitored by a senior member of staff. - 3.6 Care will be taken to ensure that machines used do not rut, compact or otherwise damage buried or exposed archaeological features and deposits ahead of recording.
 No potentially significant archaeological deposits will be removed prior to recording and sampling (if necessary) to provide an adequate understanding of their character. - 3.7 The archaeological contractor will then undertake their investigation and recording work as set out in section c below. - 3.8 CAT will observe machining and will confirm if any archaeology is present within the impact area.
 If deposits are present the CAT archaeologist will pre-clear the deposits to the full depth of the cut prior to any further reduction. - 3.9 Surveying: Following the overburden stripping temporary bench marks will be surveyed with respect to an Ordnance Survey datum and all features and deposits will be recorded relative to their OD height.
-The TBM's will be shown on the site location plans.

-- 3.10 The exposed surface of the natural will be hand cleaned sufficiently to define any archaeological features present.
+The TBM's will be shown on the site location plans. - 3.10 The exposed surface of the natural will be hand cleaned sufficiently to define any archaeological features present.
 This process will facilitate accurate planning and allow for metal detected finds to be correctly assigned following an initial scan of the site. - 3.11 Complex areas (areas of intercutting features, surviving layers, where features are complex in form or where surface finds may plotted) will be planned by hand, usually at a scale 1:20.
 These plans will located via total station, scanned, vectorised and imported via CAT's CAD programme on the OS grid-based plan.
 Less complex areas of the site (where features are absent or rare and of simple form) will be planned using a total station with the data input directly onto CAD and the OS tiles.
 There will be no site grid on the ground.
 All site plans will show OS grid points and spot levels and will be fully indexed and related to adjacent plans.
 It is not anticipated that single context recording will be appropriate.
 However, should particularly complex sequences of deposits or features be encountered, then single context recording will be undertaken.
 A uniform site plan will be produced showing all site features.